aragorn87/udacity_p6_ml_enron/README.md

 In our case, validation was very important given the skewed classes within the data set.
 To avoid the case where the train and test samples were unevenly distributed, cross validation using startified sample shifts was used over 1000 folds.
 In this case, the training set is further segmented into two subsets which are randomly generated over 1000 iterations.
 The model is trained on the first (and the bigger) subset and then the performance is measured on the second subset.
 The performance of the model is averaged over 1000 runs to give a mean performance score of the evaluation metric being considered.
 This ensures that we avoid the pitfall of uneven distribution between train and test sets.

 > Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.

 The evaluation metric which was primarily used to tune the models is f1 score which takes into consideration both the recall_score and the precision_score.
 Whereas we could have used either of the metrics (recall_score or precision_score) to fine tune the model, it wouldn't have been optimal as the intent of the excercise is to have good precision as well as recall.

-Precision is a measure of how many times is an algorithm predictive the outcome correctly when it does predict a positive result.
-In context, if our model predicts that POIs, precision score would quantify the number of times we would be correct in further investigating individuals.
+Precision is a measure of how many times is an algorithm predicting the outcome correctly when it does predict a positive result.
+In context, if our model predicts POIs, precision score would quantify the number of times we would be correct in further investigating individuals.

 Recall, on the other hand, is the fraction of times an algorithm is able to predict an outcome correctly.
 In context, if there are 100 POIs, an algorithm with a higher recall_score would be able to identify more of these individuals.